oatlog/oatlog/doc/report/main.typ

   ),
 ) <informal-egraph-figure>

-#figure(
-  image("egraph_cluster.svg", width: 60%),
-  caption: [
-    The same e-graph as in @informal-egraph-figure, but drawing e-classes as groups of e-nodes rather than as a bipartite graph.
-  ],
-) <informal-egraph-figure-non-bipartite>

-== Non-relational e-matching
+== Non-relational e-matching and canonicalization <conceptual_background_nonrelational>

-#TODO[This is very incomplete, must expand.
-Egg vs rollback for theorem proving.]

-Rewrite rules look for subgraph "patterns".
-Once these match, they add new e-classes and e-nodes and unify existing e-classes by vertex contraction.
-EqSat involves repeatedly applying a set of rewrite rules, then finally performing extraction, i.e. determining canonical e-nodes for respective e-classes such that the implied DAG of e-nodes has some minimal cost.
+@informal-egraph-figure shows not only an e-graph but one that has e-nodes and e-classes added to it after the application of rewrite rules.
+While @conceptual_background_egraphs explains the meaning and invariant of a static e-graph, we have not yet considered how they are mutated.

+The EqSat workflow consists of two parts, an e-matching phase and a canonicalization#footnote[Also known as rebuilding.] phase.
+E-matching involves searching the e-graph for all occurences of a pattern, i.e. a syntactic expression such as $(x+y) dot z$, for which e-matching involves selecting e-classes to assign to $x$, $y$ and $z$ which then implicitly selects unique e-nodes for $x+y$ and the root expression $(x+y) dot z$.
+E-matching requires solving the subgraph isomorphism problem for an e-graph.

+The rewrite rule will then describe some actions to take based on the match, the most important of which are adding new e-nodes to the graph, adding e-classes and unifying e-classes.
+These modifications are then applied to the e-graph in the canonicalization step, with the former two, in the bipartite formulation, corresponding to adding nodes and unification corresponding to a node contraction.

+#TODO[Formal e-graph representation (U, M, H, etc) suitable for implementation]

+#TODO[Canonicalization on this representation]

+#TODO[Recursive e-matching]

+#TODO[Batching rewrites for EqSat.
+WHY is this incompatible with rollback and hence theorem
+  proving?]

 A set of rewrite rules is called a theory, and these can be shown to converge to finite e-graphs under some conditions.
 In practice, many theories diverge and the EqSat rewriting phase is often performed until some timeout or until some other condition is met.

+When using EqSat to prove that two expressions are or are not equal, we simply query the e-class of these e-nodes after the e-matching and canonicalization loop has finished.
+But EqSat can also be used for optimization, in which case there is an extraction phase that selects a good expression computing a given e-class of the e-graph.
+Only slightly simplified#footnote[Only e-classes used in the extracted expression need to be realized as an e-node, and it would be possible although for most cost functions never desirable to realize the same e-class differently at different locations in the final expression.], extraction can be seen as selecting a primary e-node for each e-class.
+The cost of an e-node would usually depend on the e-nodes realizing its input e-classes, and the global cost to minimize would be the cost of the root e-class.

-Extraction, even when using a sum of static e-node costs as a cost function, is NP-hard, but there are both heuristics and algorithms that work well on some types of e-graphs @fastextract.
+A simple yet realistic cost function is a sum of static e-node costs for all e-nodes included in an extracted expression.
+This corresponds to minimizing the number of operations necessary to compute the final value, allowing reuse of temporaries.
+For trees, such a cost could be computed with dynamic programming in linear time since the cost of an e-node is a constant plus the sum of costs for its input e-classes.
+For general e-graphs extraction is NP-hard, but there are both heuristics and algorithms that perform in practice on some types of e-graphs @fastextract.

-== E-graphs as relational databases <conceptual_background_egraph_relational>
+== E-graphs as relational databases <conceptual_background_relational>

-#TODO[This section should be rewritten to actually introduce e-graphs as relational database, not
+#TODO[This section should be rewritten to actually introduce e-graphs as relational databases, not
   just talk vaguely about what egglog is doing.]

 Conceptually, egglog stores _uninterpreted partial functions_.

-Thinking about uninterpreted partial functions is a bit abstract, so I think it helps to drop to the abstraction of a relation directly.
+Thinking about uninterpreted partial functions is a bit abstract, so it helps to drop to the abstraction of a relation directly.

-#TODO[reference table]
 For example, consider a partial function that performs addition, which we can represent as in
 @concept_table_concrete.